roshanadh/vpps/README.md

 cd vpps && .\mvnw spring-boot:run
 ```

-This sets up the project to run on port 8080.
+This sets up the project and runs the application on port 8080.

 ## API Reference